SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 kfk connect clusters --create --cluster my-connect-cluster --replicas 1 -n kafka connect.properties twitter_connector.properties -u _YOUR_IMAGE_REGISTRY_USER_ -y
 ```

+---
+**IMPORTANT**

+You can also create the cluster with a more controlled way; by not passing the `-y` flag.
+Without the `-y` flag, Strimzi Kafka CLI shows you the resource YAML of the Kafka Connect cluster in an editor, and you can modify or just save the resource before the creation.
+In this example we skip this part with `-y` flag.

+---

 Replace your image registry user with `_YOUR_IMAGE_REGISTRY_USER_` and run the command.

 You should be asked for the registry password.